 As part of your enrolment through My Student Records (MySR) (opens in a new window), you would have filled out an electronic Commonwealth Assistance Form (eCAF).
-You need to ensure you have lodged your tax file number on this form and that you have submitted this form, complete with valid tax file number, by the census date of the teaching session you are enrolled in.
+You need to ensure you have lodged your tax file number on this form and that you have submitted this form, complete with valid tax file number, by the census date of the teaching term you are enrolled in.

 Please double check your eCAF, as failure to provide full and accurate information and not making a payment could result in your enrolment being cancelled.

 If you have provided the University with a valid eCAF with a valid TFN you can still choose to pay some or all of your fees upfront.
-All upfront payments must be made by the census date of the teaching session you are enrolled in.
+All upfront payments must be made by the census date of the teaching term you are enrolled in.
 Any debt remaining after the census date will be deferred to the ATO as a HECS debt.

-Upfront payment discount no longer applicable from 2017
+Upfront payment discount

 Australian permanent residents and New Zealand citizens

 If you are an Australian permanent resident or New Zealand citizen and you become an Australian citizen before census date, you must present your original citizenship certificate to a Student Central or forward a certified copy of your citizenship certificate to Enrolments, Locked Bag 1797, Penrith NSW 2751.